pradeepngupta/FolderWatchService/README.md

 # FolderWatchService
-A FolderWatch Service in Windows OS with Powershell script and NSSM (Non-Sucking Service Manager) [https://nssm.cc/]
+A FolderWatch Service in Windows OS with Powershell script and NSSM (Non-Sucking Service Manager) [https://nssm.cc/] to motintor adding new file in the specific folder.

 There are two main properties file to configure the FolderWatcher service after you download the code from this repository
 1. Service/service.properties - For configuration the service name / description